 He is former Director of Science Information at the Harvard-Smithsonian Center for Astrophysics (CfA) in Cambridge, MA.
 He is the past Director of Media & Marketing Communications for Ball Aerospace and Technologies Corporation in Boulder, Colorado and past Director of the Fiske Planetarium and Science Center at the University of Colorado in Boulder.
 After 14 years with Harvard CfA, he joined NASA’s New Horizons Mission Media Team for the historic Flyby of Pluto and re-joined the team again in 2018-19 for the Ultima Thule Kuiper Belt (KBO) Flyby to the farthest object ever explored in our solar system.

-His artwork has been featured in the New 2022 Grenoble Science Center in Paris, by NASA/JPL, Smithsonian, BBC, History Channel, Weather Channel, ABC Nightly News, CBS, CNN, NY Times, USA Today, National Geographic, Sky & Telescope, Astronomy Magazine, Scientific American, Nature, TIME, US News & World Report, space.com, and NASA’s Astronomy Picture of the Day.
+His artwork is currently on display at “La Casemate” Grenoble, FR science center, and has been featured by NASA/JPL, Smithsonian, BBC, Weather Channel, ABC Nightly News, CBS, CNN, NY Times, USA Today, National Geographic, Sky & Telescope, Astronomy Magazine, Scientific American, Nature, TIME, US News & World Report, space.com, and NASA’s Astronomy Picture of the Day.

-In 2010, Asteroid 1990DA was named in honor of his exceptional contributions to the advancement of science education.
-For more information, visit www.aspenskies.com.
+In 2024 he joined Salve Regina’s “Circle of Scholars” speaker series and joins URI’s Osher Lifelong Learning Institute for Fall 2025.
+In 2010 Asteroid “1990DA” was named in honor of his exceptional contributions to the advancement of science education.
+For more, visit www.aspenskies.com